 The grid extension based rural electrification promoted through RGGVY and other programmes suffered major hurdles which include:

-- High cost of grid extension and low recovery due to highly subsidised tariff, low level of tariff collection resulting in negative return.
+- The high cost of grid extension and low recovery due to highly subsidized tariffs, low level of tariff collection resulting in a negative return.

-- Supply rationing due to non-availability of power.
+- Supply rationing due to the non-availability of power.

 - High operation and maintenance costs.

 - Villages are often located in inaccessible or left-wing extremism-affected areas.